briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     having knowledge of the accident or collision, shall stop at the scene of the accident or collision.
-Upon request of any person who is injured or damaged, or any other person, the operator shall give that person the operator’s name and address, and, if the operator is not the owner, the name and address of the owner of that motor vehicle, together with the registered number of that motor vehicle, and, if available, exhibit the operator’s driver’s or commercial driver’s license.
+Upon request of any person who is injured or damaged, or any other person, the operator shall give that person the operator's name and address, and, if the operator is not the owner, the name and address of the owner of that motor vehicle, together with the registered number of that motor vehicle, and, if available, exhibit the operator's driver's or commercial driver's license.

     2. _(2)_ If the operator of the motor vehicle involved in the accident or collision does not provide the information specified in subsection (a)(1) of